AppleFlavored/apollo/README.md

 This is an implementation of Lunar Client's [Apollo API](https://github.com/LunarClient/Apollo) for Minestom.

 ## Usage
-Add the repository to your `build.gradle.kts` file:
+Add the following repositories to your `build.gradle.kts` file:
 ```kotlin
 repositories {
     mavenCentral()